Sophia Parnok: Last loves

 By early 1928, Parnok was bedridden, though still translating.
 She was depressed, "The Knot" had been forced to close after publishing Half-Whispered, she was suffering from writer's block with her poetry, and Spendiaryan had died without finishing the score to Almast.
 As censorship clamped down, Parnok's poetic voice became "unlawful", leading to prohibition on publication of her works in 1928.
 She made her living solely by translating poems by Charles Baudelaire, novels by Romain Rolland, Marcel Proust, Henri Barbusse and others.
 In May 1928, Maximilian Steinberg took it upon himself to complete Almast and Parnok agreed to try to get it approved for the Bolshoi Theatre to produce it.
 In 1929, Tsuberbiller's brother died, and she and Parnok became responsible for the care of his five-year-old twins.

 In August 1929, Parnok had word from the Bolshoi that they would produce the opera, only if she wrote a Communist-themed prologue and epilogue to the production.
 In an effort to see the production completed, she agreed, but that created a rift with Steinberg, who claimed she was bowing to political pressure.
 She felt trapped between the theater managers and Steinberg.
 In the spring of 1930, Almast finally went into production, but the conductor made changes, deleting the management's requested prologue and epilogue.
 He also placed it on the schedule so that it would only have a two-day run.
 Spendiaryan's widow interceded by having Steinberg called to Moscow to rein in the wayward conductor and move the project to completion.
 When the opera finally debuted at the Bolshoi Theater in Moscow on 24 June 1930, it was a resounding success.
 The premier was so popular with the public, if not the critics, that it led off the Bolshoi's following fall season.
-When Maria Maksakova left the title role, Parnok severed her interest in the project, though it toured successfully in Odessa (1930), Tbilissi (1932), Yerevan (1933) and in Paris (1951), among others.
+When Maria Maksakova left the title role, Parnok severed her interest in the project, though it toured successfully in Odessa (1930), Tiflis (1932), Yerevan (1933) and in Paris (1951), among others.

 By the end of the year, both Parnok and Tsuberbiller were exhausted and spent several weeks at Uzkoye to regain their health.
 When they returned to Moscow, they moved to a new apartment, which gave them more room, as well as space to entertain many colleagues from Tsuberbiller's work.
 Parnok began pursuing Maksakova, attending all her performances, and was re-inspired in her work.
 She began work on a libretto for an opera Gyul'nara by Yuliya Veysberg, which was dedicated to Maksakova.
 Though Parnok's infatuation was not reciprocated, it fueled a creative period and by the end of 1931, she had completed the libretto, which was first performed in 1935.